zchee/golang-wiki/OpenBSD.md

   * ulimits (` /etc/login.conf `)

-Edit the /etc/login.conf so that the staff class has the proper settings.
+Edit `/etc/login.conf` so that the staff class has the proper settings.
 The following is a working example of the staff class:
 ```
 staff:\